 Felix doesn’t want to tell anyone that he’s been living in a van for months and months.
-His mom, Astrid, is worried about social services taking him so he keeps quiet even though he really wants a bathroom.
+His mom, Astrid, is worried about social services taking him, so he keeps quiet even though he really wants a bathroom.
 His hope is that he can win his favorite TV game show so they’ll finally have enough money to get an apartment.
 One of the things I loved about this story is how it shows a child’s love for a parent despite all the parent’s flaws–and his mom has many like lying and not holding down a job.
 It also depicts homelessness as circumstances beyond a child’s control — which is something most kids don’t know or think to consider.
-This well-written book is beautiful, important, and highly recommended.
+This well-written book about poverty and growth mindset is beautiful, important, and highly recommended.

 The Benefits of Being an Octopus by Ann Braden (ages 9 – 12)

 This is a well-written story with an emotional poignancy about poverty and unhealthy relationships.
 Zoey is trying to stay hidden to survive her life.
 She and her siblings live with their mom’s newest boyfriend in his trailer.
 She must care for her siblings while her mom works …all the while avoiding making a mess or any noise.
 A kind teacher at school persists with a reluctant, non-participative Zoey, encouraging her to try debate club.
 It’s that activity that eventually gives Zoey the courage and perspective to talk to her mom about everything — from her mom’s boyfriend’s belittling to her own friend getting threatened with a gun.
 That conversation changes everything for their family for the better…